We hope you enjoy looking back on the photos from the SSA 101 Week 2019!

 101 Week F.A.Q.

-I keep seeing information about 101 Week from the University of Ottawa, the Student Federation of the University of Ottawa (SFUO), and from you guys.
+I keep seeing information about 101 Week from the University of Ottawa, the university of ottawa student union (uosu), and from you guys.
 Is it all the same thing?

 101 Week is jointly organized by the University (the administration and other staff of uOttawa), the UOSU (the student union, which represents ALL students), and by the SSA (Science Students’ Association – us)!
 The University hosts general events throughout the week for all students.
 The UOSU hosts their own 101 Week, but we take part in their large-scale events.
 We (the Science Students’ Association, or SSA), like every student association, put on our own 101 Week specific to Science students.
 We have a full week of activities planned that are geared towards incoming science students to show them a good time, introduce them to their new surroundings, and make them comfortable here at the University.
 We know what it’s like, we were all first years once!

 Summary: SSA 101 Week = UOSU 101 Week + Science student-specific events

-So both the SFUO and the SSA sell 101 Week kits.
+So both the UOSU and the SSA sell 101 Week kits.
 Do I have to buy both?!

 No need.
 The purchase of the SSA 101 Week kit encompasses all main events held by the UOSU.

 Why do I have to purchase a 101 Week kit?